notbobutah/SpotLight/README.md

 Then started into docker-compose build to create a single point of build and deploy for the project.

+* Sunday 02/23/2020
+#### 10 am
+Built docker-compose to build and deploy all containers Added database DDL execution to create tables in fresh database on startup Added data loading to ensure that the diagram has working nodes in the database after fresh startup Worked on local kuberentes Rancher deployment to get the docker images to deploy into kubernetes cluster copied repo to Gitlab from GitHub to use their runners, problem with GitLab free tier account locked repository in read only mode

 ```
 docker-compose up --build
 Starting spotlight_postgres_1